raychcom/raychcom.github.io/index.md

 Welcome to **raych.com** — my little corner of the internet.
 Powered by music, curiosity, and caffeine. ©

-Explore weekly playlists, live streams, and whatever else I'm noodling on.
+Explore weekly playlists, live streams, and whatever else I'm messing with.